CH17/blood-bd/readme.md

 ## About

-Blood BD is a tutorial project to demonstrate basic Laravel features including Authentication, Security, Advance search.
+Blood BD is a tutorial project to demonstrate basic Laravel features including Authentication, Security, Advance google place search.
 Feel free to enhance....

 ## Usuage